UQNeuroTech/documents/Constitution.md

 ## 2 NAME

-2.1 The Club shall be called the "UQ Mechatronics and Robotics Society", otherwise abbreviated to "UQ MARS".
+2.1 The Club shall be called "UQ NeuroTech".

 2.2 The Club shall be an associated body of the The Union in the category of Faculty/Departmental.